 - 2. Launch the Quartus II Programmer. - 3.
 Click Auto Detect. - 4.
-Click Add File and select <install dir>\kits\stratixIVGX\4sgx230\av\factory\recovery\max2.pof. - 5.
+Click Add File and select <install dir>\kits\stratixIVGX\4sgx230\fpga\factory\recovery\max2.pof. - 5.
 Turn on the Program/Configure option for the added file. - 6.
 Click Start to download the selected configuration file to the MAX II CPLD.
 Configuration is complete when the progress bar reaches 100%.

-To ensure that you have the most up-to-date factory restore files and information about this product, refer to the Audio Video Development Kit, Stratix IV GX Edition page of the Altera website.
+To ensure that you have the most up-to-date factory restore files and information about this product, refer to the Stratix IV GX FPGA Development Kit page of the Altera website.